How to Pair Wine and Cheese

 An Italian alternative to Port and Stilton

-If you prefer to stick to the classic wine and cheese combination of blue cheese and dessert wine, swap your Port for a bottle of Kurtatsch Ushas, Moscato Rosé, Mitterberg IGT (Alto Adige).
+If you prefer to stick to the classic wine and cheese combination of blue cheese and dessert wine, swap your Port for a bottle of sweet passito wine, such as Kurtatsch Ushas, Moscato Rosé, Mitterberg IGT (Alto Adige).
 This limited edition passito rosé has similar ripe red fruit flavours like pomegranate and strawberry jam, enhanced with a touch of mulled wine spice and violet flowers.
 Its lush, sweet flavour contrasts extremely well with the umami saltiness of the Stilton to create an exciting sensation.

 Brie and Camembert are both soft and gooey cow’s milk cheeses, and have a similar flavour profile.
 Depending on the quality of the cheese, you can expect them to taste earthy, fruity, nutty, and grassy with a hint of mushroom.
 Camembert is often the stronger of the two, although it will depend on the quality of the cheese.
 For example, a basic supermarket Camembert won’t have as much flavour as a luxury Brie de Meaux.